Jessie Montgomery

-Jessie Montgomery (born December 8, 1981, New York City) is an American composer, chamber musician, and music educator.
+Jessie Montgomery (born December 8, 1981, New York City) is an American violinist, composer, chamber musician, and music educator.
 Her compositions focus on the vernacular, improvisation, language, and social justice.
+She is the 2025 Classical Woman of the Year, awarded by the radio program Performance Today.

 Early life and education

-Jessie Montgomery was raised in Manhattan's Lower East Side by playwright and performer Robbie McCauley and composer Ed Montgomery.
+Jessie Montgomery, who is of African American heritage, was raised in Manhattan's Lower East Side by playwright and performer Robbie McCauley and composer Ed Montgomery.
 She began her violin studies at the Third Street Music School Settlement.
 She holds a bachelor's degree in violin performance from the Juilliard School, and completed a master's degree in Composition for Film and Multimedia at New York University in 2012.

 Starting in 1999, Montgomery became involved with the Sphinx Organization, a Detroit-based nonprofit that supports young African American and Latino string players.
 After receiving multiple Sphinx awards and grants as a young performer and composer, she now serves as composer-in-residence for the Sphinx Virtuosi, the organization's professional touring ensemble.